Jack Tate (politician)

 Jack Tate is a businessman and former Republican legislator in the U.S. State of Colorado.
 He served both in the state house and state senate.
 He represented Senate District 27 in the Denver Metro Area, which encompasses parts of unincorporated Arapahoe County, the City of Centennial, and the town of Foxfield.
 While in the Colorado Senate, he served as Chair of the Senate Committee on Business, Labor, and Technology.
 He was also a member of the Senate Finance Committee and the Joint Technology Committee, the Pension Reform Commission, the Statutory Revision Committee, the Opioid and Other Substance Use Disorders Interim Study Committee, and the Alternatives to the Gallagher Amendment Interim Study Committee.

 Early life

 Tate was born and raised in Nashville, Tennessee.
 He attended Duke University and graduated with a Bachelor of Science Degree in Engineering.
-He continued his education at Vanderbilt University, the University of Missouri, and the University of Colorado, Denver, attaining a Masters of Science in Finance, and an MBA in Marketing.
-He spent his 25-year career developing, evaluating, and managing projects related to capital investment.
+He continued his education at Vanderbilt University, the University of Missouri, and the University of Colorado Denver, and obtained a Masters of Science in Finance, and an MBA in Marketing.